Riverside Plaza Building C

 1600 S. 6th Street

 Welcome to the Health Commons in the Cedar-Riverside neighborhood website!
 We are a drop-in center that is dedicated to serving those in the Cedar-Riverside area with a focus on healthy individuals and community.
 Our services are free of charge and open to everyone.
 We are committed to service based on respect, relationship, and collaboration that connects health and hope for all participants.
-Our partnership represents a collaborative effort between Augsburg University Department of Nursing, Fairview Health Services, East Africa Health Project and People’s Center Health Services.
+Our partnership represents a collaborative effort between Augsburg University, M Health Fairview, East Africa Health Project and People’s Center Health Services.
 The majority of our current funding is provided by the Fairview Foundation.

 HISTORY OF THE HEALTH COMMONS IN CEDAR-RIVERSIDE